 With just a few simple food items, you’ll be amazed at how delicious they’ll come out and how naturally sweet they taste.

 Nutrition-wise, it’s a total win too.
 It’s full of fibers, proteins, potassium, and vitamins in every bite.
 It’s also not as high in fats like the last one since it omits the coconut milk.
 It’s a guilt-free pleasure I know you’ll really love.

 - pinch of salt

-- Blend until the mixture is as smooth as you want it.
-Let the batter stand for 10-20 minutes.
+- In a blender, combine all the ingredients.
+If desired, you can also add a 1/2 teaspoon of vanilla to enhance the flavors.
+Blend until the mixture is as smooth as you want it.
+Let the batter sit for 10-20 minutes.

-- Heat a non-stick frying pan over medium heat.
+- Heat a non-stick pan over medium heat.
 Fry spoonfuls of the batter until golden brown on both sides.